 White vinegar.
 Ordinary distilled white vinegar with 5% acidity is cheap and works great.
 If you can find a higher acidity even up to 20%, it is going to work faster, but the end results will be the same.

 Table salt.
-Use the cheapest kind of salt you can find in the supermarket—not sea salt, rock salt, Epsom salts or anything fancy.
-Just cheap iodized or unionized table salt.
+Use the cheapest kind of salt you can find in the supermarket—not sea salt, rock salt, Epsom salts (not even close to table salt, trust me on that) or anything fancy.
+Just cheap iodized or un-iodized generic salt also known as sodium chloride (NaCl).

 Dishwashing liquid.
 You will be using only a few drops, so the brand doesn’t matter.
 The purpose of the soap is to break the surface tension of the vinegar so it sticks to the weeds, forcing them to absorb it more readily.